Fast-Growing Career Sectors in Washington State

 There is a rich arts and culture scene throughout the state that includes a deep history rooted in Native American traditions.
 When you are surrounded by such inspiring natural beauty, it is hard not to tap into your creative talents.
 That's likely one of the reasons why Washington is known as the birthplace of grunge music.
 It has also been home to legends like Jimi Hendrix and Bing Crosby.
 And the state has produced a number of professional sports stars and Olympic athletes, as well as talented artists such as world-renowned glass sculptor Dale Chihuly.

-In 2017 alone, more than 7,390 new creative jobs were added across the state, and the sector earned a total of $28.9 billion—nearly eight percent of the state's GDP.
-Much of that growth was contributed by software and Internet developers.12 And Seattle has the country's largest concentration of interactive media companies.
-The city has actually ranked as the world's leading region for interactive media and the most competitive for growth.13
+According to the Washington State Arts Commission, in 2018 alone, about 9,726 new creative jobs were added across the state, and the sector earned a total of $28.9 billion—nearly eight percent of the state's GDP.
+Much of that growth was contributed by software and Internet developers.
+And Seattle has the country's largest concentration of interactive media companies.
+The Washington Interactive Network reports that the city has actually ranked as the world's leading region for interactive media and the most competitive for growth.

 So it's a good time for you to join this exciting industry.
 Whether you want to make your mark as the next great artist or media arts professional, one of the top Washington colleges can help you realize your dreams.
 There are numerous possibilities throughout the sector, and some of the highest-growth positions can be found below.